flatironinstitute/finufft/docs/pythoninterface.rst

 ================

 These python interfaces are by Daniel Foreman-Mackey, Jeremy Magland, and Alex Barnett, with help from David Stein.
-See the installation notes for how to install these interfaces.
+See the installation notes for how to install these interfaces; the main thing to remember is to compile the library before trying to `pip install`.
 Below is the documentation for the nine routines.
 The 2d1 and 2d2
 "many vector" interfaces are now also included.

 Notes:

   #.
 The module has been designed not to recompile the C++ library; rather, it links to the existing static library.
+Therefore this library must have been compiled before building python interfaces.

   #.
 In the below, "float" and "complex" refer to double-precision for the default library.
 One can compile the library for single-precision, but the python interfaces are untested in this case.